danang.beauty

 Tipping: What's Expected?

-Tipping isn't mandatory in Vietnam, but it is genuinely appreciated and is becoming more common at luxury hotels and spas.
+Tipping isn't mandatory in Vietnam, but it is genuinely appreciated — figure on 50,000–500,000 VND in cash depending on the spa's tier.
+It's becoming more common at luxury hotels and spas, and it's always handed directly to your therapist.

 Standard Tipping Guidelines: - Boutique city spa (e.g., Organic Plus): 50,000–100,000 VND ($2–$4) per treatment - Resort spa (e.g., Pure Spa at Naman): 100,000–200,000 VND ($4–$8) - Luxury 5-star spa (e.g., Harnn Heritage, Four Seasons): 200,000–500,000 VND ($8–$20) for exceptional service